-- 1. Use appropriate software applications for the creation, correction, retouching, and manipulation of digital images. - 2.
+- 1. Use appropriate software applications for the creation, correction, retouching and manipulation of digital images. - 2.
 Use the elements and principles of design to create pixel-based artwork. - 3.
 Demonstrate an advanced understanding of digital painting. - 4.
-Develop a personal methodology for constructing and organizing a workable document that reflects effective source management.
+Develop a personal methodology for constructing and organizing a workable document that reflects effective source management. - 5.
+Demonstrate professionalism in the classroom.

-All students are expected to attend and participate in every class, studio, work practicum, and other course activity.
+All students are expected to attend and participate in every class, studio, work practicum and other course activity.